ErikEJ/erikej.github.io/about.md

 I also have a number of tools and libraries for working with SQLite and SQL Server Compact, get an [overview here](http://erikej.github.io/SqlCeToolbox/)

+My old blog, which still has a lot of useful content, is [available here](https://erikej.blogspot.com/)